rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 trackingError.scan((sum: Double, e: Double) => sum + e).map { k * _ }
 ```

 Most often, this controller is used in combination with the proportional controller in order to fix the earlier discovered problems with the nonzero input in the steady state phase.
-The integral term in this so called *PI controller* takes care of this by providing a constant offset.
+The integral term in this so-called *PI controller* takes care of this by providing a constant offset.
 When the proportional term is zero (due to the tracking error being zero), the integral term will not turn zero, since it takes the historical errors into account as well.

 We can show the effect of combining the proportional  and integral controllers by modifying the cruise control simulation.
 We add a class that holds the proportional and integral terms and replace `.map { k * _ }` from the previous implementation with `.scan(new PI)(_ work _).drop(1).map(_.controlAction)`.
 Notice that we here drop the first emitted item: this is the initial item `new PI` which we do not want in the control loop but rather be there as a seed for what comes in the first control iteration.